latidude99/subs-converter-fx/README.md

 # Setup

 Clone the repository to a folder on your computer and import it in your favourite IDE.

+# Launch

+Copy the executable .jar file from the *release/* folder and double click it.

 # Status
 Closed